-The idea of minimum wage in Singapore is a pretty controversial one.
-At present, only three sectors have some form of minimum wage in Singapore under the Progressive Wage Model: Cleaning, Security and Landscaping.
+The idea of minimum wage in Singapore is a pretty controversial one but it is being implemented in some sectors.
+At present, only three sectors in Singapore have some form of minimum wage in Singapore under the Progressive Wage Model: Cleaning, Security and Landscaping.

 There are still around 30,000 workers in Singapore who continue to earn less than $1000 a month in Singapore in other industries such as F&B, retail, hospitality and logistics.
 The low salaries in these sectors are attributed to the over-reliance on foreign workers for cheap labour.

 Many Singaporeans have called for a minimum wage of at least $1000 applied across all industries to ensure that all Singaporeans can earn a decent living wage.
 Others have protested this for several reasons such as fear that it would cause low wage workers to lose their jobs or increase the cost of living.

 Let’s examine together whether implementing a minimum wage in Singapore would be a feasible idea.
 Shall we begin by first addressing some common arguments against the minimum wage?

 1) Minimum wage will cause low-wage workers to lose their jobs

 The most common objection against minimum wage in Singapore is that workers will lose their jobs, hurting the workers that minimum wage is designed to help.

 However, experts argue that looking at our present situation in Singapore, higher unemployment rates caused by minimum wage is unlikely.
 Currently, due to the tightening the quota for Work Permit and S-Pass holders, many firms are already struggling to find Singaporeans to fill these low-wage jobs.
 By raising wages, we can help fill this gap by attracting more Singaporeans to fill these positions.